 Hot yoga + low estrogen/hot flashes

 Over the years, several of my students have credited their consistent hatha yoga practice with fewer hot flashes.
 And there’s some scientific evidence to support that.
-But should you try hot yoga perimenopause and menopause?
+But should you try hot yoga in perimenopause and menopause?
 You’ll find plenty of advice online that says it’s fine in both.
 And, for some women, it is.
-However, anyone with hot flashes may want to check out other classes.
-The heated room raises body temperature by several degrees, which can not only trigger a hot flash but also make it harder to cool down.
+However, anyone with hot flashes may want to check out cooler classes.
+The heated room raises body temperature by several degrees, which can not only trigger a hot flash but also make it harder to cool down from one.

 Hot yoga + adrenal fatigue and/or low cortisol